shabbiryk/autostark/readme.md

 #### AutoStark

-Autostark's integration with Starnet can provide significant value to the Stackware ecosystem and its projects in the following ways:
+Autostark's integration with Starknet can provide significant value to the Stackware ecosystem and its projects in the following ways:

 Enhanced Automation: Autostark's Web3 automation capabilities complement Starnet's decentralized infrastructure, enabling Stackware projects to implement complex and automated processes seamlessly.
 This can streamline various operations and enhance the overall efficiency of the ecosystem.